Cardiology Advertising: Digital Marketing to Cardiologists

 Medicaid and Medicare Acceptance

 Like any profession, cardiologists want to get paid.
 Their patients don’t (and often can’t) pay for treatments out of pocket.
-The reimbursability of your product or solution could be a make-or-break component for getting the sale.
+The reimbursability of your product or solution could be a make-or-break factor in securing the sale.
+Approximately 72% of cardiology practices accept Medicaid, and 91% accept Medicare, with the following breakdown based on Metro Area:

 MIPS vs. APMs

-Another component to consider is cardiology participation in alternative payment model (APM) programs and the merit-based incentive payment system (MIPS).
+Another component to consider is cardiology’s participation in alternative payment model (APM) programs and the Merit-Based Incentive Payment System (MIPS).

 Cardiology Advertising - Digital Marketing to Cardiologists